Journal of Anxiety Disorders: Scope of the journal

 A diverse range of topics are covered as they relate to anxiety disorders and is inclusive of disorders that were previously categorized as anxiety related disorders (obsessive-compulsive disorder, posttraumatic stress disorder) in addition to the new category of illness anxiety disorder.
 The journal publishes across a variety of disciplines with the inclusion of research on traditional, behavioural, cognitive, and biological assessment; diagnosis and classification, psychosocial and psychopharmacological treatment, genetics, epidemiology, and prevention.
 Theoretical and review articles contributing to the advancement of knowledge in the field are also considered.

 Indexing of publications

 The Journal of Anxiety Disorders is indexed in nine international databases to promote international knowledge translation with inclusion in Elsevier BIOBASE, PubMed/ Medline, PsycINFO, BIOSIS Citation Index, BRS Data, Current Contents – Social & Behavioral Sciences, Pascal Francis, Google Scholar, and Scopus.

 Diversity, equity, and inclusion

 In August 2021, the Journal of Anxiety Disorders pledged its commitment to improving the diversity of their editorial board and contributors while also making it a priority to increase attention to culture and diversity in the published research.
 50% of the senior editors are women and data from January 2021 indicates approximately 30% of the editorial board were women.
-The journal has made it a priority for 2021–2022 to work towards increasing the representation of women on the editorial board with aim of reaching 50% by June 2022.
-With equal priority, the journal seeks to increase global balance of their editorial board and contributors to the journal over the next several years.
-The pledge and associated aims by the Journal of Anxiety Disorders aligns with Elsevier's broader ongoing equity, diversity, and inclusion efforts as it is critical for these factors to be considered in achieving scientific excellence, innovation, and advancement.
-The journal believes in the power of an inclusive publishing environment not only to do what is right but to enrich, strengthen, and advance us all.
+The journal has made it a priority for 2021–22 to work towards increasing the representation of women on the editorial board with aim of reaching 50% by June 2022.